ehamberg/galois-tech-talk/galois-tech-talk-2013-03-12.md

 # Calculating the Likelihood of a Tree

-Once these four values have been computed they need not be computed again if we find the same states in the nodes below z for a different site.
+Once these four values have been computed they need not be computed again if we find the same states in the nodes below $z$ for a different site.
 This approach greatly reduces the number of calculations that needs to be done.

 The algorithm is recursive and computes $L_{k}^{\left(i\right)}\left(s\right)$